nonken/hurricane/README.md

 ## Hurricane provisions four CDK stacks.

-**DNS** A Route53 zone with a certificate so that you can serve traffic over SSL.
+**DNS:** A Route53 zone with a certificate so that you can serve traffic over SSL.

-**Shared** Shared components such a load-balancer and the VPC.
+**Shared:** Shared components such a load-balancer and the VPC.

-**Web** A CI/CD pipeline for a webservice and static assets served via a CloudFront distribution.
+**Web:** A CI/CD pipeline for a webservice and static assets served via a CloudFront distribution.
 The pipeline includes a staging and a production environment.
 Traffic is served via SSL (https://) and traffic going over HTTP is redirected to HTTPS.

-**Api** A CI/CD pipeline for an api service (controlplane).
+**Api:** A CI/CD pipeline for an api service (controlplane).
 The pipeline includes a staging and a production environment.
 Traffic is served via SSL (https://) and traffic going over HTTP is redirected to HTTPS.

 ## Usage
 Follow the below prerequisites to spin up a new stack.